acmumn/website/content/events/2022-04-18-project-meeting-5.md

 ztime = "17:00"
 +++

-Continue building a cool thing with ACM!
+Continue building a cool eInk display with ACM!

 <!-- more -->
 Are you looking for a cool project to add to your resume?